What is regulatory compliance in banking?

 How has regulatory compliance in the banking industry changed in the last 5-10 years?

-Regulatory compliance for banks has always been at the forefront of data residency, mostly due to a large amount of money in the sector.
+Regulatory compliance for banks has always been at the forefront of data residency, mostly due to the large amount of money in the sector.
 This enormous sum requires a high level of cybersecurity.
 However, since consumers have begun shopping online now more than in the previous decade, compliance standards have been heightened dramatically as a result.

 This digital shift has occurred alongside the new trend in which companies are merging their risk and compliance departments.
 Previously these departments operated as separate entities until compliance penalties became higher than the losses from traditional risk factors.
 Hackers and cybercriminals have become increasingly successful at obtaining sensitive information from an underdefended system.
 This has led governments to step into the void to mandate cybersecurity minimums, which have redefined not only compliance but risk management.